 The commercial-style steam wand is the part I struggled with most.
 It's powerful — almost too powerful for a 6-ounce milk pitcher.
 My first 20 attempts at latte art produced flat foam or boiling explosions.
 By week three, I was getting silky microfoam consistently in 35-40 seconds for 6 oz of whole milk.

-Compared to the auto-frothing wand on the Mr. Coffee One-Touch I tested last year, this is night and day.
-You actually learn to steam milk.
+Unlike the auto-frothing wands on push-button machines, the Gaggia's manual steam wand means you actually learn to steam milk.
 That said, if you want push-button lattes, this isn't your machine.

 Heat-Up Time